- 8 min read

 How audio annotation is different

-The reality is that AI systems are increasingly used everywhere in the business world across industries.
+The reality is that AI models are increasingly used everywhere in the business world across industries.
 Obviously, they require different types of datasets depending on their use case.
 Therefore, various data labeling types and techniques have evolved over time.

 Essentially: